returnString/metagame/README.md

 {
 	class CalculatorService extends loader.Service
 	{
-		// the name of the service, used to build the command routes get name() { return 'calculator' }

 		// the possible errors this service can return
 		// they'll be prefixed with the service name, eg 'calculator/missingSide' get serviceErrors() { return [